cubermitis/HackfestPro2021/README.md

 ## 1st Place 🏆, by a Hundred Milliseconds

 Caido had been on our tail the entire night.
-They were about to beat us, but submitted their flag a hundred millisecond too late, as the system was designed to shutdown at `02:59:59`.
+They were about to beat us, but submitted their flag a hundred milliseconds too late, as the system was designed to shutdown at `02:59:59`.

 <details>